cosmos/snap/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT License (LICENSE.md)
+## Any contributions you make will be under the MIT License (LICENSE)
-In short, when you submit code changes, your submissions are understood to be under the same MIT License (LICENSE.md) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same MIT License (LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/briandk/transcriptase-atom/issues); it's that easy!